-The theatre-subscription startup came with an amazing concept to act as an intermediary ticket seller.
+The theatre-subscription startup came up with an amazing concept to act as an intermediary ticket seller.

 All went smoothly until they reduced their sale price to increase their customer base.

 Although the dropped price did attract customers, the company didn’t think through its strategy and encountered massive financial constraints.
-When they attempt to pull back, they lost their customers and went bankrupt.
+When they attempted to pull back, they lost their customers and went bankrupt.

-Moviepass could’ve astonishingly boomed had their business model was not flawed from the onset.
+Moviepass could’ve astonishingly boomed had their business model not been flawed from the onset.

 My point is If your business model is unfit for your product, your startup will probably go insolvent.